jackmcarthur/bgw_quick_start/README.md

 * Exciton binding energies generally converge slowly and non-monotonically with the fine-k-grid size in `WFN_fi`, and the more localized an exciton in k-space, the denser the k-grid must be for convergence.
 This is especially challenging in certain low-dimensional systems like TMDs, where the excitons are tightly localized to the K and K' valleys.
 Patched sampling may be useful in these cases.

 ## Convergence parameters for all systems
-* *These parameters all vary by system, and convergence should always be tested for novel systems.*
+*These parameters all vary by system, and convergence should always be tested for novel systems.*
-* There is both new and old literature benchmarking GW convergence parameters for different systems; [this recent work](https://www.nature.com/articles/s41524-024-01311-9) converges the parameters below for many bulk semiconductors, and [this work](https://pubs.acs.org/doi/full/10.1021/acs.jctc.5b00453) does the same for the "GW100" set of molecules.
+There is both new and old literature benchmarking GW convergence parameters for different systems; [this recent work](https://www.nature.com/articles/s41524-024-01311-9) converges the parameters below for many bulk semiconductors, and [this work](https://pubs.acs.org/doi/full/10.1021/acs.jctc.5b00453) does the same for the "GW100" set of molecules.
 * **Screened Coulomb (G-vector) cutoff for the dielectric matrix/self-energy calculation**: Typical values for ~50 meV accuracy for simple sp semiconductors (without semicore states) are 15-20 Ry.
 For systems with semicore electrons or d/f electrons, the converged value can be as high as 40-50 Ry.
 * **Number of unoccupied bands in the dielectric matrix summation/Coulomb-hole summation**: This scales as the number of atoms in your unit cell, making it hard to give ballpark values, but it is generally larger when atoms with semicore electrons or d/f electrons are present.
 For silicon (2 atoms in unit cell), 600 bands are necessary for ~50 meV accuracy; for some transition metal oxides, 4000+ bands are needed. `Epsilon` and `Sigma` can be sped up enormously if you compress the `WFN` file with Stochastic Pseudobands, included with BerkeleyGW.
 * * **k-grid size**: There is generally a coarse k-grid used in `Epsilon`, `Sigma`, and `Kernel`, and a fine grid used only in `Absorption`.
+The coarse grid